khair-group/hoomd_rs_disk_simulation/README.md

 4. "ret_clust_stats.py" returns time-averaged values for the mean and variance in cluster size.

-Appropriate citation for HOOMD: J. A. Anderson, J. Glaser, and S. C. Glotzer.
+Appropriate citation for HOOMD-blue: J. A. Anderson, J. Glaser, and S. C. Glotzer.
 HOOMD-blue: A Python package for high-performance molecular dynamics and hard particle Monte Carlo simulations.
 Computational Materials Science 173: 109363, Feb 2020.
 10.1016/j.commatsci.2019.109363